jnk0le/random/pipeline cycle test/README.md

 [both] 32bit opcode loads (`ldr.w`, `ldrb.w`) may fail to pipeline correctly if they are not positioned at word aligned boundaries

-[both] 16 bit opcode load after aligned 32bit one could also cause a stall (couldn't reproduce as minimal scenario)

 [both] load instructions can eat following `nop` (`cmp`, `tst` don't work) effectively executing in 1 cycle

 [cm3] post and pre indexed loads cannot be chained back to back at all